 China’s house-price growth accelerated in April as the central bank’s credit easing gave the property market a much-needed lift out of the coronavirus shutdown.
 While most easing measures didn’t target the property sector directly, buyers expect mortgage costs to decline further as the base rate it’s pegged to has been reduced twice this year.

-As coronavirus restrictions ease, wealthy Chinese buyers are making a move in property hotspots like Shanghai, Seoul and Sydney.
+As coronavirus restrictions ease, wealthy Chinese buyers are making a move in property hotspots like Shanghai, Seoul and Sydney as their key market selection for real estate investment.
 In Singapore, virtual tours and photos have been enough to seal multimillion dollar deals, pointing to how transactions are evolving.

-The Guardian - The range of forecasts from the major researchers is markedly wider than usual.
+The range of forecasts from the major researchers is markedly wider than usual.
 At one end is the Centre for Economics and Business Research, which predicts that 2020 prices will be down by 13% as "a lack of transactions, high uncertainty and falling incomes take their toll”.
 But the estate agent Savills said the hit to the market could be more like 5%, and a third of valuation surveyors are predicting that price falls may be limited to 4% or less.

 Read also: Investing in the UK Real Estate Market